-Mr. Vic Holmes remained as an independent Non-Excutive Director and Chairman of the Board throughout the year, and Mr Giorgio Daboni similarly remained as an Executive Director and as Chief Executive Officer.
+Mr. Vic Holmes remained as an independent Non-Executive Director and Chairman of the Board throughout the year, and Mr. Mark Thompson remained as an independent Non-Executive Director.
+Messrs.
+Ian Maidens and Paul Thompson remained as Group Non-Executive Directors, and Mr. Leon Steyn as an Executive Director, with Mr Steyn becoming Chief Executive Officer from 21st April 2020.